Xhosa Wars: The Imperial War

 The second stage of the war began when Frere ordered the disarmament of all Black peoples of the Cape.
 There was confusion and uproar from the Cape's many black soldiers and a furious protest from the Cape Government.
 Militia deserted and protests erupted, in the face of which Cunynghame panicked and overreacted by unilaterally deploying the imperial troops to thinly encircle the whole of British Kaffraria.
 Faced with growing discontent, the Cape demanded that the British Government fire Cunynghame, abandon its racial disarmament policy, and allow the Cape to deploy its (predominantly black) paramilitaries to establish order.
 However Frere refused and brought in Imperial troops to enforce the disarmament, and then to invade Gcalekaland once again.
 This time to annex it and occupy it for the purpose of white settlement.

 The British initially attempted to repeat the successful strategy of the Cape's previous campaign.
 After similarly dividing into three columns, the slow-moving foreign troops soon became disorientated and exhausted.
 They were unable to engage or even to find the dispersed Gcaleka, who were swiftly moving and regrouping.
 As the British scoured Gcalekaland, the regrouped Gcaleka army easily slipped past them and crossed the border into the Cape Colony.
 Here they were joined by Sandile who led his Ngqika nation into rebellion.

 The combined Xhosa armies laid waste to the frontier region.
 Fengu towns and other frontier settlements were sacked, supply lines were cut and outposts were evacuated as the British fell back.

-Up until now, Molteno had been heavily engaged in a high-level diplomatic battle with Britain to preserve the Cape Colony's constitutional independence.
-However, with the Cape's frontier collapsing in chaos, he now made for the frontier in person, where he confronted the British Governor with a heavy condemnation for bad intentions and incompetence.
-He demanded the free command of the Cape's indigenous forces to operate and contain the violence, making it clear that he was content to sacrifice his job rather than tolerate further British interference.
+Up until now, Molteno had been heavily engaged in a high-level diplomatic battle with Frere to preserve the Cape Colony's constitutional independence.
+However, with the Cape's frontier collapsing in chaos, he now made for the frontier in person, where he confronted Frere with a heavy condemnation for bad intentions and incompetence.
+He demanded the free command of the Cape's indigenous forces to operate and contain the violence, making it clear that he was content to sacrifice his job rather than tolerate further interference from Frere.